yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

           main()
       ```

-7. To save the changes made to the file, right click on the file from the left pane in the code window and hit **Save**
+7. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**.

 ### Task 5: Run your application